Heading to Miami? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 WHERE TO STAY

 - Best Miami hostel for solo travelers: Viajero Miami (right in the South Beach art deco district).
-Very clean and spacious, with friendly staff and plenty of events organized for guests.
-On-site tiki bar, restaurant, and swimming pool.
-Book this one ahead of time, as accommodation in Miami can get $$$$!

-- Hotels in Miami are not cheap, but the price you’re paying usually comes with an upscale feel and classy decor.
+– Book this one ahead of time, as accommodation here sells out fast. - Hotels in Miami are not cheap, but the price you’re paying usually comes with an upscale feel and classy decor.

 - Downtown and South Beach are the best places to stay (if money is no object).